Here you learn ...

 Reading time

-10 mins
+10 minutes

 The requirements for settlement permits for skilled workers are often unclear (e.g. in the case of self-employed skilled workers or when changing jobs).
-If in doubt, you should seek advice from a lawyer specializing in immigration law, as settlement permits (in comparison to normal visas) are not easy to obtain.
+If in doubt, you should seek advice from a lawyer specializing in immigration law , as settlement permits (in comparison to normal visas) are not easy to obtain.

 In principle, the settlement permit is the best residence permit for all foreigners, as it has numerous advantages compared to temporary residence permits.
 For skilled workers, the settlement permit has additional special advantages, as it allows any employment and a change of job without permission from the immigration authorities.
-In this respect, the EU Blue Card in particular requires an employment relationship with a German employer.
+In this respect, the EU Blue Card in particular requires that an employment relationship with a German employer exists.
 This is problematic, for example, if you work for a foreign employer from Germany (e.g. from home ).
 The EU Blue Card does not allow this, but the settlement permit for skilled workers does.

 Another advantage of the settlement permit for skilled workers is that it not only enables employment, but also freelancing, self-employment and starting a business .
 As a rule, skilled workers have to decide whether they want to work as an employee or as a self-employed person.
 With the settlement permit, both and even a combination of both are possible (e.g. part-time employment and self-employment on a part-time basis).
 Many skilled workers really appreciate this flexibility.

 To apply for a permanent residence permit, skilled workers must meet numerous requirements.
-For example, applying for a settlement permit is fundamentally dependent on having paid into the pension insurance scheme for a certain period of time.
+For example, applying for a settlement permit is fundamentally dependent on having paid into the pension insurance scheme over a certain period of time.
 The necessary period of time differs depending on the residence status.
 As a rule, you must have paid into the pension insurance scheme for at least 60 months when applying for a settlement permit.
 However, this period can be reduced for skilled workers (especially for holders of an EU Blue Card) if you have German language skills (see below).
 Overall, the following requirements apply when applying for a settlement permit for skilled workers in accordance with Section 18c of the Residence Act:

 1. Stay of at least 21 months